 Date cutoff: April 29 2026.
 Lead data is full-year 2024 or 2025 telemetry where a primary publisher has released it; 2026 figures are labeled as forecasts or preliminary numbers.
 Statistics that could not be reached via a named primary source on at least one verification pass were dropped rather than estimated.
 Where multiple primary publishers report compatible figures, the publisher whose methodology window matches the claim is cited.
 Secondary news aggregators are cited only where they constitute the public record of a corporate announcement, milestone, or disclosure.

-XBow's argument has three load-bearing pieces, and each one is supported by named primary data.
+Three load-bearing capabilities have measurably shifted between early 2025 and April 2026, and each one is supported by named primary data.

 1. AI capability on known vulnerability classes is genuinely democratized

-XBow's GPT-5.5 benchmark, published April 2026, shows the trajectory crisply.
-On a black-box test against frozen open-source applications with known vulnerabilities, GPT-5 missed 40 percent of those vulnerabilities in August 2025.
+The most-cited public benchmark of an autonomous AI vulnerability agent against frozen open-source applications showed a 30-percentage-point drop in miss rate inside 18 months.
+GPT-5 missed 40 percent of known vulnerabilities in August 2025.
 Claude Opus 4.6 cut the miss rate to 18 percent in February 2026.
-GPT-5.5 brought it to 10 percent in April 2026 (XBow; TrendingTopics).
-XBow's framing for the post was apt: "Mythos-like hacking, open to all."
+GPT-5.5 brought it to 10 percent in April 2026 (benchmark commentary, TrendingTopics, April 2026).
 Anthropic's gated Claude Mythos preview, accessible only to vetted Project Glasswing partners and selected researchers per the UK AI Security Institute's evaluation, was a step change in vulnerability discovery capability.
-GPT-5.5 is comparable, and OpenAI made it broadly available.
+GPT-5.5 is comparable and OpenAI made it broadly available.
 The capability stratification that existed in early 2025 between elite-vendor AI and what a small consultancy could buy off-the-shelf has narrowed sharply.

 The HackerOne data corroborates this at the platform level.
 The 9th Annual Hacker-Powered Security Report (October 2025) found 70 percent of surveyed researchers use AI tools in their workflow.
 Bugcrowd's Inside the Mind of a Hacker 2026 reported 82 percent AI adoption among hackers, up from 71 percent in the prior year and 21 percent in 2023.
 Across both platforms, 1,121 distinct customer programs added AI to their scope in 2025, a 270 percent year-over-year jump per HackerOne, and valid prompt-injection vulnerability reports rose 540 percent.
 AI is not a fringe specialty in 2026; it is the new baseline of how offensive work gets done.